 1. explain the intended outcome and nature of, and the procedures involved in, the proposed treatment or activity;

-2. explain the risks, including side effects, of the proposed treatment or activity, as well as the risks of not proceeding;
+2. explain the benefits and risks, including side effects, of the proposed treatment or activity, as well as the risks of not proceeding;

 3. explain the alternatives to the proposed treatment or activity, particularly alternatives offering less risk or other adverse effects;